augustfly/Yale_interactive_figs/README.md

 Also, the same animations and interactive figures can be used on your own website, in talks, or to share with collaborators so they can easily zoom into a lightcurve, bin up a spectrum etc.

 With the right plotting packages, making an interactive figure is no more complicated than making a pdf or png; I will start by introducing a few examples, borrowed from Moritz Günther or authors submitting to the AAS Journals, then we’ll hack and make figures together.
-Bring your laptop and a dataset (table, image, catalog, …) you want to visualize and we’ll brainstorm if an interactive display is useful and what information it can add for the reader.
+Bring your laptop and a dataset (table, image, catalog, …) you want to visualize, and we’ll brainstorm if an interactive display is useful and what information it can add for the reader.
 If you’ve made a visualization like that before, bring it and teach us how!

 ## General Steps/Workflow